zecollokaris/Github-API-Search--Update/README.md

     http://localhost:3000/
     ```

-10. This will load for you Quotes as long as your requirements are satisfied.
+10. This will load for you Github Search as long as your requirements are satisfied.

 # TECHNOLOGIES USED